dougyd92/fantasy-football/RosterData/Yahoo Keeper.md

 manager_df
 ```

+    Who is the Manager for G ?
+Jiwei
     Who is the Manager for Koo Klux Klan ?
 Ron
+    Who is the Manager for Al-Win Champara ?
+Sean
+    Who is the Manager for 49IRs ?
+Doug
     Who is the Manager for Chi ShingT's Team ?
 Chi Shing
-    Who is the Manager for Clyde or Die ?
-Jake
     Who is the Manager for Tiz the Law ?
 Dai
-    Who is the Manager for BYEcyCLE Race ?
-Sean
-    Who is the Manager for Pop Drop and Lockett ?
-Evan
+    Who is the Manager for Benny & the J-E-T-S ?
+Matt
     Who is the Manager for 🍆✊🏼💦 ?
 Rajiv
+    Who is the Manager for Nags ?
+Ryan
     Who is the Manager for Hoppin 4 Hopkins ?
 Joel
-    Who is the Manager for G ?
-Jiwei
-    Who is the Manager for Nags ?
-Ryan
-    Who is the Manager for No Gurley No Cry ?
-Matt
+    Who is the Manager for Clyde or Die ?
+Jake
-    Who is the Manager for 49IRs ?
-Doug
+    Who is the Manager for Pop Drop and Lockett ?
+Evan